Bolaji12345/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #Shell Permission
-Command for user identity is SU command for who is using the shell is whoami command for chnaging groups is groups
+Command for user identity is SU command for who is using the shell is whoami command for changing groups is groups command for changing owner is chown